 Every new mom deserves breastfeeding support.
 Staffed by International Board Certified Lactation Consultants (IBCLC) and Registered Nurses, Expressly For You at Baptist Health offers the advice and products moms need to get breastfeeding off to a good start.

 Through a prenatal or postpartum appointment with a lactation consultant at Expressly For You, you can find the advice and support you need to confidently breastfeed your baby.
 From nursing tips to the best products, we walk with you through each step of your breastfeeding journey.
 We also provide a baby weigh station to weigh your breastfed baby, free of charge, to ensure your child is receiving the nourishment needed to grow up healthy.
+If you are having trouble breastfeeding, check out our blog on when to see a lactation consultant.

 A Medela Certified Nursing Center, Expressly For You also offers breast pumps, nursing bras, slings and other breastfeeding accessories for purchase.
 A rental program is also available for your needs after discharge from the hospital.